leighklotz/blatano/README.md

 concluded the approach was too cumbersome.

-I had found a few approximations of the GitHub icon drawer, and some CSS hacks, but none were appropriate for tiny 64x64 square monochrome pixels.
+I had found a few approximations of the GitHub icon drawer, and some CSS hacks, and Pagan was closest to what I needed, but none were appropriate for tiny 64x64 square monochrome pixels.
 Eventually I found Jake.dk's copy of Dave Bollinger's Pixel Robot Generator.
 It's a clever hack to generate passable robots from a 24-bit number by using symmetry, a simple template, and a lightweight edge-tracing algorithm.
 Unfortunately, the code is not useful (ancient C#), but the algorithm is appealing.
 A 4-byte code giving 4-part robots would be a better fit than the 3-part robot, but the loss is not that great, and 2<sup>24</sup> robot drawings ought to be enough for anybody.

 # Current status
 Next stop: Drawing implementation.
 Here are samples copied from